This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Welcome to the seventh installment of the Value Investing for Main Street series, exclusively on Seeking Alpha.

-Microsoft (NASDAQ:MSFT) is a groundbreaking technology company that, love or hate its products, has changed how the world computes at home, and in the office.
-Its co-founder, Bill Gates (Paul Allen is the other co-founder) is currently number one on the Forbes Richest People on the Planet list with an estimated net worth of $75 billion.
+Microsoft (NASDAQ:MSFT) is a groundbreaking technology company that, love or hate its products, has changed how the world computes at home and in the office.
+Its co-founder, Bill Gates (Paul Allen is the other co-founder), is currently number one on the Forbes Richest People on the Planet list with an estimated net worth of $75 billion.

 Gates is widely recognized as the most generous philanthropist in the world, as evidenced by his contribution of time and money to the Bill & Melinda Gates Foundation, and The Giving Pledge.
 MSFT's historical capital appreciation is legendary, and its current dividend payout ratio is a reflection of Gates' personal generosity.